we-are-togaether/dbt-dimensional-modelling/docs/part01-setup-dbt-project.md

 Before you can get started:

 - You must have Python 3.8 or above installed
-- You should have a basic understanding of [SQL](https://www.sqltutorial.org/)
+- You should have a basic understanding of SQL
 - You should have a basic understanding of [dbt](https://docs.getdbt.com/docs/quickstarts/overview)
+- It might be handy to have [DBeaver](https://dbeaver.io/) installed to query your DuckDB.
+It's also possible to query directly via the command line with DuckDB.\
+  For more information on how to set up DBeaver with DuckDB, see the [DuckDB documentation](https://duckdb.org/docs/guides/sql_editors/dbeaver.html)

 ### Step 2: Clone the repository and set up virtual env